SWPPP inspections are legally required compliance checks tied directly to your NPDES permit coverage.

 All inspections will be recorded within your SWPPP and submitted to the proper permitting authority at the end of the project.

-- Site Assessment: SWPPP inspections start with a thorough site inspection to determine the state of worksites, any potential sources of pollution, and areas of vulnerability.
+- Site Assessment: SWPPP inspections begin with a thorough site inspection to assess the condition of worksites, potential pollution sources, and areas of vulnerability.

-- Weather Assessment & Rainfall Totals: An inspector will mark any rainfall totals and assess whether corrective actions should be taken to combat increased rainfall.
+- Weather Assessment & Rainfall Totals: An inspector will record rainfall totals and assess whether corrective actions are needed to address increased rainfall.

 - List of Corrective Actions: An inspector will create a list of corrective actions to solve any stormwater management issues you may be having.

-- Sediment and Erosion Control BMP Check: Inspectors will monitor the health and condition of your BMPs and determine if any changes need to be made.
+- Sediment and Erosion Control BMP Check: Inspectors will monitor the health and condition of your BMPs and determine whether any changes are needed.

-- Water Quality: Local water samples may be taken to determine if any pollutants from your worksite have leaked into the water.
+- Water Quality: Local water samples may be collected to determine whether pollutants from your worksite have leaked into the water.

-- Documentation and Record Keeping: Inspectors will audit all documentation and record keeping to ensure proper regulatory compliance.
+- Documentation and Record Keeping: Inspectors will audit all documentation and records to ensure regulatory compliance.

 - Training and Education Programs: A brief audit of all training programs and materials used for employees and contractors will be noted.

-- Regulatory Compliance: Inspectors will mark down any other issues your worksite might be having that could be in violation of federal or municipal guidelines.
+- Regulatory Compliance: Inspectors will note any other issues your worksite may be experiencing that could violate federal or municipal guidelines.

 Tips for Conducting Effective SWPPP Inspections